srh1970/java-interview/README.md

 5. Write corresponding method in `com.github.archarithms.App` for challenge 2.

+6. Create all challenge 3 unit tests (and write additional unit tests if needed) in `com.github.archarithms.test.ArrayManipulationTests`.

+5. Write corresponding method in `com.github.archarithms.App` for challenge 3.

-6. Ensure all unit tests run successfully with: `mvn test`.
+7. Ensure all unit tests run successfully with: `mvn test` or by using the codespace VS Code java debugger.

-7. Push your feature branch and submit a pull request.
+8. Commit your changes to your feature branch and submit a pull request.